Differences Between MongoDB vs SQL

 2.MongoDB usage over weeks from Jan 2013 to Jul 2018

-Head to Head Comparison Between MongoDB vs SQL
+Head to Head Comparison Between MongoDB and SQL

-Below is the top 7 difference between MongoDB vs SQL
+Below is the top 7 difference between MongoDB and SQL:

 - In MongoDB data is represented as a collection of JSON documents while in MySQL, data is in tables and rows.